togakangaroo/curriculum/units/4-scratch/README.md

 **CPP.L2-03: Variables**
 * Student can create, name, and assign values to variables.
 * Student understands and can explain variable creation, reassignment, and scope.

+**CPP.L2-05: Boolean/Comparisons**
+* Student can name and appropriately use Boolean values to solve programming problems.
+* Student can employ conditional statements (“if”, “else”) to solve programming problems.

+**CPP.L2-03 & CPP.L3A-01: Wire Framing**
+* Student can construct a wire frame for a web page using HTML